 The difference between passive or “mindless” typing and thoughtful writing is evident in the final product, and considering that, ideally, the word count on a given newsletter will be fairly short, writing thoughtfully shouldn’t require much extra time.

 5 – Address topics that are directly relevant to your organization

 In general, people are most interested in things that are directly relevant to them.
-A newsletter should try and focus most of its content towards the aviation SMS, and the individuals surrounding the program:
+A newsletter should try and focus most of its content on the aviation SMS, and the individuals surrounding the program: